nrfconnect/sdk-nrf/doc/nrf/ug_bootloader.rst

   This implementation provides the capability to update both your bootloader and your application.
   This is useful when a bootloader performs additional complex operations, like using a software stack.

-  See below for an abstract representation of the memory layout for an application that uses both an immutable and an upgradable bootloader in its boot chain:
+  See the following image for an abstract representation of the memory layout for an application that uses both an immutable and an upgradable bootloader in its boot chain:

   .. figure:: images/bootloader_memory_layout.svg
      :alt: Memory layout